RiddleMeDoo/QS-Discord-Bot/README.md

 ### About

 This repository contains code to set up a Discord bot for the PBBG called Queslar.
 It is intended to help notify members of a discord channel of kingdom changes in the game.
-It is hosted on Repl.it (for now) and uses its custom database to store data.
+It is hosted on Repl.it (for this branch) and uses its custom database to store data.
 It is built in Python with the discord.py package ([documentation](https://discordpy.readthedocs.io/en/stable/index.html)) with an object-oriented approach.

+Please note that this branch is dedicated to hosting on Replit!
+For more general instructions, please refer to the main branch.

 ### Setup